 \section{Introduction}

-Recent advancements in the experimental studies of ultra-cold atoms trapped in optical lattices \cite{Bloch2008,Lewenstein2012,Belsley2013} provided a new framework for studying the non-equilibrium dynamics of isolated quantum systems \cite{Polkovnikov2011}.
-In particular, the time evolution of a quantum system after a sudden global quench plays a crucial role in this field since it can be routinely carried out in experiments and studied in theoretical calculations \cite{Aditi2018}.
-When a quench occurs due to a sudden change in the parameter on which the Hamiltonian depends, the evolution is determined by the Loschmidt echo \cite{Zurek2005}, which is associated with the overlaps between the eigenstates of the pre-quench and post-quench Hamiltonians.
-Due to the formal analogy between the Loschmidt amplitude and the canonical partition function of an equilibrium system, the concept of dynamical quantum phase transition (DQPT) has been proposed to help understand the notions of phase and phase transition far from equilibrium, which has attracted significant interest in both the theoretical \cite{Andraschko201489,Heyl2014113,Hickey201489,Vajna201489,Heyl2015115, Schmitt201592,Vajna201591,Huang2016117,Bhattacharya201796,Bhattacharya201796014302, Stamp201795,Halimeh201796,Homrighausen201796,Weidinger201796,Yang201796, Kosior201897,Lang201898,Mera201897,Bojan2018120,Mehdi2019100,Huang2019122, Lahiri201999,Liu201999,Cao2020102,Haldar2020101,Kyaw2020101,Wu2020101, Halimeh2021104,Modak2021103,Cao202231,Jensen2022105,Weymann2022105,Hou2022106} and experimental \cite{Jurcevic2017119,Zhang2017551,Vogel201714,Guo201911,Wang2019122,Chen2020102, Nie2020124,Tian2020124} perspectives.
+Recent experimental studies on ultra-cold atoms trapped in optical lattices \cite{Bloch2008, Lewenstein2012, Belsley2013} have revolutionized the study of non-equilibrium dynamics in isolated quantum systems \cite{Polkovnikov2011}.
+One of the key areas of focus in this field is the time evolution of a quantum system after a sudden global quench, which can be easily carried out in experiments and studied theoretically \cite{Aditi2018}.
+In such cases, the Loschmidt echo, which indicates the overlap between the eigenstates of the pre- and post-quench Hamiltonians, plays a crucial role \cite{Zurek2005}.
+The formal analogy between the Loschmidt amplitude and the canonical partition function of an equilibrium system has led to the introduction of the concept of dynamical quantum phase transition (DQPT), which helps to understand the notions of phase and phase transition far from equilibrium \cite{Heyl2013110, Zvyagin201642, Heyl201881}.